fl4p/batmon-mp/mints/README.md

 It employs common compression techniques, where only value changes are stored (delta or differential coding).
 These delta values are then encoded with a variable length integer code, after a ZigZag transform, which optimizes coding of the sign.
 A final huffman code tries to further reduce the bit-rate.
 All compression is lossless.

+Where data could be lost at the event of power loss, it creates a copy and then renames the files.

 ## Example